Large-scale Morphology of the Optical F-corona from a Total Solar Eclipse Observation During the Artemis II Lunar Flyby: Data Acquisition

 \subsection{Artemis II}

-Artemis~II was the first crewed flight of NASA's Artemis program.
-The mission launched four astronauts aboard the Orion spacecraft on a Space Launch System (SLS) rocket from Kennedy Space Center on 2026 April~1 at 18:35~EDT (22:35~UTC), executing an approximately 10-day free-return trajectory around the Moon and back to Earth \citep{nasa_launch_artemis2_2026, nasa_artemis2_mission_2026}.
-During the lunar flyby on flight day~6, Orion passed behind the Moon and reached closest approach at approximately 19:00--19:02~EDT, at an altitude of about 6545~km above the lunar surface, before entering a nearly hour-long solar-eclipse interval beginning at 20:35~EDT \citep{nasa_flightday6_ready_2026, nasa_flightday6_updates_2026}.
-The eclipse image analyzed in this study was obtained after pericynthion, while Orion was on its outbound return leg toward Earth \citep{nasa_artemis2_trajectory_2026}.
+Artemis~II was the first crewed flight of NASA's Artemis program \citep{NASA2026_Press}.
+The mission launched four astronauts aboard the Orion spacecraft on a Space Launch System (SLS) rocket from the Kennedy Space Center on April 1, 2026, at 22:35~UTC, executing an approximately 10-day free-return trajectory around the Moon and back to Earth \citep{nasa_launch_artemis2_2026, nasa_artemis2_mission_2026}.
+On flight day~6, Orion passed behind the Moon and reached its closest approach, i.e., around 6545~km from the lunar surface, at approximately 23:00 (in the live flight log) to 23:02 (in the pre-flyby Lunar Targeting Plan) UTC.
+It then entered nearly hour-long solar eclipse interval beginning at 00:35~UTC \citep{nasa_flightday6_ready_2026, nasa_flightday6_updates_2026}.
+The eclipse image under consideration was obtained after the closest approach to the Moon while Orion was returning toward Earth.